 Power & Run Time

-Thanks to a fuel capacity of 6.9 gallons, the EF5500D can operate for around 13.5 hours at 50% load with a full tank (fuel consumption around 0.51 GPH).
+With a full tank, the EF5500D can operate for around 13.5 hours at 50% load (fuel consumption around 0.51 GPH), thanks to its fuel capacity of 6.9 gallons.

-This Yamaha generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.
-Besides, due to the featured twist-lock L14-30R receptacle, the EF5500D is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.
+Even if this Yamaha generator isn't quite RV Ready, it still allows for an easy RV connection via an L5-30P to TT-30R adaptor, thanks to its L5-30R receptacle.
+Besides, as the EF5500D holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.

-To help you monitor the EF5500D's status and activity, its control panel is equipped with an illuminated data center, giving you information on the lifetime run hours and voltage output.
+To help you monitor the EF5500D's status and activity, its control panel is equipped with a digital data center, giving you information on the lifetime run hours.

-Security-wise, this product benefits from an automatic low oil shut-off (Oil Watch system) and an overload protection (circuit breaker), which gives you a complete peace of mind when using it.
+From a security point of view, the generator is equipped with an automatic low oil shut-off (Oil Watch system) and an overload protection (circuit breaker), giving you a peace of mind during use.

 Yamaha's Oil Watch warning system gives you an extra peace of mind.
 This feature enhances long-term durability by preventing engine damage and costly repairs.
 Once the oil begins to run low, the generator automatically shuts off and cannot be re-started until oil is added.